kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 This KEP does not replace other means of requesting traditional resources (RAM/CPU, volumes, extended resources).

-At a high-level, DRA with structured parameters takes the following form:
+In the typical case of node-local devices, the high-level form of DRA with structured parameters is as follows:

 * DRA drivers publish their available devices in the form of a `ResourceSlice` object on a node-by-node basis.
 This object is stored in the